Febrile neutrophilic dermatosis: Systemic diseases

 SS is a reactive phenomenon and should be considered a cutaneous marker of systemic disease.
 Careful systemic evaluation is indicated, especially when cutaneous lesions are severe or hematologic values are abnormal.
 Approximately 20% of cases are associated with malignancy, predominantly hematological, especially acute myelogenous leukemia (AML).
 An underlying condition (streptococcal infection, inflammatory bowel disease, nonlymphocytic leukemia and other hematologic malignancies, solid tumors, pregnancy) is found in up to 50% of cases.
 Attacks of SS may precede the hematologic diagnosis by 3 months to 6 years, so that close evaluation of patients in the “idiopathic” group is required.

-There is now good evidence that treatment with hematopoietic growth factors—including granulocyte colony-stimulating factor (G-CSF), which is used to treat AML, and granulocyte-macrophage colony-stimulating factor—can cause SS.
+There is now good evidence that treatment with hematopoietic growth factors—including granulocyte colony-stimulating factor (G-CSF), which is used to treat neutropenia, and granulocyte-macrophage colony-stimulating factor—can cause SS.
 Lesions typically occur when the patient has leukocytosis and neutrophilia but not when the patient is neutropenic.
 However, G-CSF may cause SS in neutropenic patients because of the induction of stem cell proliferation, the differentiation of neutrophils, and the prolongation of neutrophil survival.

 Associations

-Although it may occur in the absence of other known disease, SS is often associated with hematologic disease (including leukemia), and immunologic disease (rheumatoid arthritis, inflammatory bowel disease, Behçet's syndrome).
+Although it may occur in the absence of other known disease, SS is often associated with hematologic disease (including leukemia, most commonly acute myelogenous leukemia), solid cancers (especially genitourinary, gastrointestinal and breast cancer) and immunologic diseases including rheumatoid arthritis, and inflammatory bowel disease, Behçet's syndrome.

-Pregnancy associated Sweet syndrome typically present in first or second trimester.
-It may recur with subsequent pregnancy, but there seems to be no risk to the fetus.
+Pregnancy associated Sweet syndrome typically presents in the first or second trimester.
+It may recur with subsequent pregnancies, but there seems to be no risk to the fetus.

 A genetic association has been suggested, but no specific genetic link has been identified.

+In Sweet syndrome, inflammatory lesions are known to occur not only on the skin, but also in various organs.
+When complications such as encephalitis or meningitis occur, it is referred to as neuro-Sweet disease.
+It is known that treatment with corticosteroids often leads to favorable outcomes, and the frequencies of human leukocyte antigen (HLA) types B54 and Cw1 are notably high, indicating their association with the condition.
+However, it is suggested that multiple risk factors, including these, are involved in the onset of the disease.
+While the more frequent HLA type associated with a related disorder, neuro-Behçet's disease, is different (B51), it is believed to form a spectrum of disorders with other shared predisposing factors.